 This was a question being asked in all the studios.
 The need to improve conditions was urgent, and the time for action was right.

 Once the drive to organize began, it moved quickly.
-The first meeting of studio technicians was held in the fall of 1922, and about a month later, 175 men were carrying the Green Cards in their wallets.
+The first meeting of studio technicians was held in the Spring 1923, and about a month later, 175 men were carrying the Green Cards in their wallets.
 (The cards were green because so many of the original members were Irish.)
 The movement spread until almost all the working craftsmen were members of the association.
 All this had to be accomplished quietly, and in some studios secretly, for fear of reprisals.

 The leaders of the organization realized that, in order to be effective and come out into the open, the association would have to join the official Labor Movement of the U.S.A.-- then the A. F. of L.